+I’m a small town Wisconsin girl who’s recently found herself transplanted in Nebraska.
 I love sharing God’s gifts of beauty, hope, and adventure.
-When I’m not writing or taking pictures, you’ll find me riding my motorcycle, reading a good book, drinking coffee, eating chocolate, or shooting something at the range.
-I’m a Wisconsin girl who is lucky enough to own part of the Green Bay Packers!
+When I’m not writing or taking pictures, you’ll find me riding my motorcycle, reading a good book, drinking coffee, eating chocolate, shooting something at the range, or cheering on my Green Bay Packers (yes, I’m an owner)!

 Oh, you wanted to know a little more than that?
 Well, the first thing that comes to mind when someone asks me who I am is that I am a follower of Jesus Christ.
 That relationship defines all other aspects of my life – who I am and what I do.